Remembering the German Resistance | DW | 19.07.2019

 Traitors or heroes?

-Most visitors agree that resistance fighters like Stauffenberg and Helmuth Hübener were heroes of German history.
+Most visitors agree that resistance fighters like Stauffenberg and Hübener were heroes of German history.
 "I like that there's a museum dedicated to these people.
-They risked their lives at a time when not many people were willing to swim against the tide", says Kumiko, a tourist from Japan, who's already on her second trip to Berlin.
+They risked their lives at a time when not many people were willing to swim against the tide," says Kumiko, the tourist from Japan, who's already on her second trip to Berlin.

-But this positive image of German resistance was not a matter of course, according to Prof. Dr. Johannes Tuchel, director of the Memorial Center: "It's true that the memorial in the courtyard was inaugurated in 1953, but German resistance was still viewed negatively, something that persisted for quite a while.
+But this positive image of German resistance was not a matter of course, according to the center's director, Tuchel.
+"It's true that the memorial in the courtyard was inaugurated in 1953, but German resistance was still viewed negatively, something that persisted for quite a while.
 It took a long time for resistance movements in Germany to be appreciated by the German public.
 Abroad, it took even longer, sometimes as late as the mid or late 1990s."

 It was only in the mid-1950s that public perception slowly began to change and that resistance fighters were seen as heroes.
-The Memorial Center's current exhibition "Ihr trugt die Schande nicht…" ("You did not bear the shame…") deals with the history of perception to the German resistance.
+The center's current exhibition "Ihr trugt die Schande nicht…" ("You did not bear the shame…") deals with the history of perception to the German resistance.